GEDYSIntraWare/cordova-plugin-webview-proxy/README.md

 console.debug(response);
 ```

-This plugin uses the WKURLScheHandler provided by WKWebView.
+This plugin uses the WKURLSchemeHandler provided by WKWebView.
 It requires a Work in Progress Integration in cordova-ios: https://github.com/apache/cordova-ios/pull/1030